The Dreamer

 Suffering is not always associated with sin; God often sovereignly uses it to test and teach us.
 Like Job, I struggled with this basic question, “Why do the righteous suffer if God is loving and all-powerful?”
 Suffering itself is not the central theme in the book of Job; rather, the focus is on what Job was learning from his suffering; the sovereignty of God over all creation.

-My articles are in regards to whether God would allow suffering to happen to a person who is innocent?
+My articles here in Signs and Wonders are in regards to whether God would allow suffering to happen to a person who is innocent?
 Like Job’s friends, I would encounter oversimplified solutions offered by Christians that were simply inadequate.
 Job’s conclusion was that God is sovereign and worthy of worship in whatever He chooses to do.
-The book of Job, the Proverbs, and the Psalms, were the only thing I could read during this 10 year period of suffering.
+The book of Job, Proverbs, and the Psalms, were the only books in the Bible that I could read during this 10 year period of suffering.
 I chose to trust in the goodness and power of God in adversity.
 Like Job, I once again became dependent on His grace and His grace alone, as He gives a voice to the voiceless.

 Bearing my cross once again, a journey I started some fifty years ago; a journey of desire for true godliness will now begin within the family I was born into.
 I fight for true godliness within myself, godliness that brings contentment.
 Godliness is great spiritual gain because it keeps us from the temptations caused by covetousness, a sin my brothers have yet to overcome in themselves.
 To be content we must keep our values in right order.
 And that is what I strive for.
 That is fighting the good fight.